Social determinants of health in poverty: Education

 Education plays an especially influential part in the lives of the impoverished.
-According to Mirowsky and Ross, education determines other factors of livelihood like occupation and income that determines income, which determines health outcomes.
+Education determines other factors of livelihood like occupation and income that determines income, which determines health outcomes.
 Education is a major social determinant of health, with educational attainment related to improved health outcomes, due to its effect on income, employment, and living conditions.
 Social resources, such as education, determine life expectancy and infant mortality, which measures health.
 Education has a lasting, continuous, and increasing effect on health.
 Education is a special determinant of health because it enables people toward self-direction, which leads them to seek goals such as health.
 Education helps the impoverished develop usable skills, abilities, and resources that help individuals reach goals, including bettering health.
 Parent's educational level is also important to health, which influences the health of children and the future population.
 Parent's education level also determines child health, survival, and their educational attainment (Caldwell, 1986; Cleland & Van Ginneken, 1988).
 "Children born to more educated mothers are less likely to die in infancy and more likely to have higher birth weights and be immunized.
 Studies in the United States suggest maternal education results in higher parity, greater use of prenatal care, and lower smoking rates, which positively affects child health.
 An increase in child schooling in Taiwan during the educational reform of 1968 reduced the infant morality rate by 11%, saving 1 infant per 1000 births.

-"Fig. 2.1 shows variation between countries in infant mortality from just over 20/1000 live births in Colombia to just over 120 in Mozambique.
-It also shows inequities within countries – an infant's chances of survival are closely related to her mother's education.
-In Bolivia, babies born to women with no education have infant mortality greater than 100 per 1000 live births; the infant mortality rate of babies born to mothers with at least secondary education is under 40/1000.All countries included in Fig. 2.1 show the survival disadvantage of children born to women with no education."